Skip to content

 connectorRegistrations

-The connectorRegistration section coordinates with what you have under the Connector/ConnectorRegistrationConfig.cs.
+The connectorRegistration section coordinates with what you have under Connector/ConnectorRegistrationConfig.cs.
 On the App Xchange platform these fields would be completed by the user.
 It may remain blank, as most connection details are now handled via structured Connections, but may be used for workspace level filtering.
-Enter test data here as needed.
+Enter test configuration details here as needed.

 {